 Talk with an advisor at Shoreline.
 Shoreline advisors can provide guidance about which courses to take and how to prepare for different majors.
 Understand the AA-DTA requirements.
 Review this Degree Planning Guide and make sure you understand what it takes to complete your degree at Shoreline.
-Prepare for a major.
+(AA-DTA Degree Planning Guide) Prepare for a major.
 When you transfer, you will likely enter as a junior.
 You should consider what major you would like to prepare for there while you are here.
 Use Shoreline's Major Preparation Sheets to learn more about different majors and which courses will prepare you for those majors.
 Understand admissions requirements.
 School admission requirements, deadlines, and application details vary.
 Check the website of your chosen school or schools and search for "Transfer admissions" to find their specific requirements.
 At many schools, you must apply to the school and then apply separately to the major.
 Understand graduation requirements.
 All four-year programs have specific requirements to graduate and some schools require up to two years of a world language to graduate.
 Once you have decided upon a major or majors, visit the website of the departments where you will be applying; contact advisors at the four-year school to learn more.
-Where can I Transfer?
+What do I need to take?